vttresearch/quantum-computer-documentation/docs/helmi.md

 - Single-qubit gates: Phased-$RX$ gate (PRX)
 - Two-qubit gate: Controlled-$Z$ gate (CZ)

+MOVE Gates are not natively implemented on Helmi.
 Measurements are natively implemented as single-qubit measurements in the $Z$ basis.

 ## Characteristics